xanxer6rB/forge-kasm/README.md

 Use command on compose file: docker-compose up -d

+After the container is running, access container at YOUR-IP:3000, localhost:3000 in your web browser.

 # Build script
 forge-kasm.sh is a build script in testing that is used inside of the kasm container to finish setup.